A few years ago, I decided to try something new: solo house sitting. I would travel to a new destination – and stay a while.

 - Determine in advance the rules around having guests.
 This is pretty straightforward.
 In my case, the homeowners didn’t mind if I invited friends to stay with me, but I didn’t feel entirely comfortable with it, so I kept it to an absolute minimum.

 - Visit the local tourism office to find out about attractions, restaurants, and events taking place while you’re in town.
 They can also provide you with a map of the area, which I found really useful in terms of understanding the layout of the city.
-I popped into the Stratford Tourism office several times for advice.

 - Hang out at coffee shops.
 I spend a lot of time in coffee shops when I’m on my home turf, so it’s only natural that I do the same when I travel.
 It is easy to strike up a conversation with staff or other patrons, and people generally love to talk about their town.
 Find out what locals love about the area.
-I became a regular at an espresso Bar within walking distance to the house, which, in addition to having delicious Americanos, was always full of friendly customers and staff, and had a great view of the Avon River.
+I became a regular at an espresso bar within walking distance to the house, which, in addition to serving delicious Americanos, was always full of friendly customers and staff, and had a great view of the Avon River.